mssandeepkamath/gsb-matrimony-microservices/README.md

 The project follows a microservices architecture to achieve modularity, scalability, and maintainability.
 Each microservice is responsible for a specific functionality and can be developed, tested, and deployed independently.

 For a detailed overview of the architecture, communication patterns, and interaction between microservices, please refer to the [Architecture Documentation](/ARCHITECTURE.md).

+## Project Timeline

+Please note that the timeline provided below is a rough estimate and can vary based on factors such as your availability, project complexity, and unforeseen challenges.

+- **Initial Planning and Setup:** 8-16 weeks
+- **Microservices Development:** 40-64 weeks
+- **Integration and Testing:** 16-32 weeks
+- **Documentation and Deployment:** 8-16 weeks
+- **Fine-Tuning and Refinement:** 16-32 weeks

+**Total Estimated Project Completion Time:** Approximately 88 weeks (about 22 months) to 160 weeks (about 40 months).

+This timeline takes into account your availability of one hour per day and is designed to allow for a gradual pace of development.
+Regular progress assessment and consistent effort are essential to successfully completing the project within the estimated timeframe.

 ## Contributing